Varane Avashyamund Movie Review: A Heart-Warming Take On Love & Relationships!

 Plot

 Neena (Shobana) is a single mother who lives in Chennai with her only daughter Nikhita aka Nikki (Kalyani Priyadarshan).
 She is a bold woman who believes in following her heart.
-Her daughter Nikhita, on the other hand, is against the concept of love marriage and wants to have an arranged marriage.
+Her daughter Nikhita, on the other hand, wants to have an arranged marriage and registers in a matrimonial site.

-However, the mother-daughter duo's life takes a different turn when Major Unnikrishnan (Suresh Gopi), a retired army officer and Bibeesh Mr. Fraud (Dulquer Salmaan), a carefree young man come to live in their apartment complex.
+However, the mother-daughter duo's life takes a different turn when Major Unnikrishnan (Suresh Gopi), a retired army officer and Bibeesh aka Mr. Fraud (Dulquer Salmaan), a carefree young man come to live in their apartment complex.
 What happens next forms the crux of the story.

 Script & Direction

-Anoop Sathyan makes a confident debut with Varane Avashyamund, which can be called a complete family entertainer for all types of audiences.
-The movie has all the elements which are needed for a perfect entertainer, from romance, comedy, and family sentiments.
+Anoop Sathyan makes a great debut with Varane Avashyamund, which is a complete family entertainer for all types of audiences.
+The movie has all the elements which are needed for a perfect entertainer, including romance, comedy, and family sentiments.
 Director Anoop has totally succeeded in striking a balance between these three elements, without overdoing any of it.

 All the characters, especially Major Unnikrishnan and Nikhita are well-written and developed and get the space they deserve.
 The movie has some wonderful comical sequences (especially the references to Suresh Gopi's popular characters which worked very well) that thoroughly entertain you and several heart-warming moments that will bring a smile to your faces.